saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 ## What I've learned

-1. Don't reinvent the wheel
+### Don't re-invent the wheel

-I'd never really seen a study group before and kind of made it up as I went along but there are resources out there.
+When I started [ComBEE](combee), I'd never really seen a study group before and kind of made it up as I went along but don't do what I did.
-I started out with a sad looking website and a listserv and absolutely no idea what I was doing.
+I started out with a sad looking website and an email list and absolutely no idea what I was doing.
-While I've learned a lot, I recommend starting with the [Mozilla Study Group](mozilla-sg) materials from [Mozilla Science lab](mozilla).
+While I've learned a lot, now there are wonderful resources out there to help.
+I recommend starting with the [Mozilla Study Group](mozilla-sg) materials from [Mozilla Science lab](mozilla).
-They have put together a guide on starting your own study group, which includes a nice template for setting up a beautiful website and links to lessons from other study groups.
+They have put together a guide on starting your own study group, which even includes a nice template for setting up a beautiful website and links to lessons from other study groups.
-They have community calls with other study group leaders about once a month which I find great for idea and support.
+They also host community calls with other study group leaders around the world once a month which are great for getting ideas and support.

-Please feel free to comment with other study group guides/materials if you know of them.
+If you know of other study group resources, please feel free to comment with links below.

-2. Pick a good name
+### Pick a good name

-While this is slightly funny it has actually been a tripping point for our group.
-MomIEE story and recruiting people outside micro.
-3. Advertise
-4. Delegate!!!
-Both for leadership and for getting people involved and keeping them.
+When I first started [ComBEE](combee) we were called Molecular Microbial, Ecology, and Evolution for short MoMIEE, pronounced like 'Mommy' (to be like [Mothur](mothur)).
+About 6-9 months later, I advised a labmate that MoMIEE would be a good resource for him to learn some coding.
+He replied with something like, "But I'm not a woman scientist with a child."
+So turns out the name was misleading.

+On a more serious note, my co-chair told me that 'Molecular' was turning away genetics students and I suspect that there are others that might be turned away by the name.
+I originally indented this group for researchers in my subfield but Python and R Study meetings are generally useful for anyone starting to code.
+I've gotten a number of emails from people asking if they could come to Python study group even though they didn't study our area.
+I can't imagine the number of people who never even emailed.
+I frequently debate if I should have named the group something more general like the [UofTCoders](UofT) in Toronto.

+TL;DR - Think carefully about your group's scope/goals and pick a good name.

+### Advertise as widely as possible

+Every year at the beginning of the year, I would think of as many email lists as I could and send them a recruiting email.
+Still even this year, we have new people who have come to python study group saying they had never heard of [ComBEE](combee) until this year.
+I also never thought about putting flyers up on the jumbotrons in my building until it was suggested in Python Study Group.
+We've gotten a lot of people in the building that way.
+As far as I can tell, you can't advertise too much.

+### Don't do it alone! (aka delegate)

+This is the trick to keeping your group running and keeping people coming.

+After a couple of semesters, to cut down on my own responsibilities, I decided to ask other students that had participated in Python Study Group to run it for a semester.
+I sell it as a short term, low commitment position which looks great on your CV.
+The most difficult part of getting people to volunteer for this position is convincing them that you don't have to be an expert in Python to run Python Study Group.
+The leaders main responsibilities are to plan topics and facilitate discussion.
+Once convinced, they do a great job and those people often turn into the experienced coders contributing back to the group.

+It is also helpful to have others in longer term leadership positions.
+[ComBEE](combee) only has two co-chairs but I've seen that the [UofTCoders](UofT) group has an 'Executive Council' which runs it.
+You do need clear expectations about what each person is responsible for so you don't have end up with ['Diffusion of responsibilities'](DoR) issues but overall it will make your life much easier if you don't run it all yourself.

+## Conclusions

+**Start a study group!**
+If you see a need in your community or need people to talk to, start a study group!
+It has been an amazing experience for me.
+I've met a lot of great people, learned a lot about coding and leadership, and hopefully helped some others.
+**So start a study group!**

+Please feel free to comment with questions or your own experiences!

 [firstpost]: _posts/2017-10-31-firstpost.md